pythonnz/charter/README.md

 An SGM can be called at the request of any committee member.
 Any member of the Charity may call an SGM if backed by at least 10% of the Charity's membership.

 Any decisions to be made at a General Meeting will be made by vote.
 The method of voting will be defined in the announcement of the General Meeting.
-Only paid members in the current financial year are eligible to vote.
+Only members who have paid their membership dues for the current financial year, OR were paid members in good standing in the financial year immediately preceding the General Meeting, are eligible to vote.

 A simple majority will indicate the success of any motion put to vote, except in the cases specified in Rule 5.
 The president of the Charity (or the vice president in their absence) has a casting vote.
 In the event of a draw, the motion must be deferred to a following General Meeting.